Preface to Lyrical Ballads Summary

 • Disapproval of Conventional Rules

-Wordsworth’s preface challenges the then-dominant poetic rules and formalities governing the literary milieu and proposes that rigid structures and constraints should not bind poetry.
-Instead, poetry should be born freely from the poet’s creative instincts.
+Wordsworth’s preface challenges the strict poetic rules of his time.
+He suggests that rigid structures and constraints should not limit poetry.
+Instead, it should come freely from the poet’s creative instincts.

 • Poetry as an Outcome of Inspiration